-Every two years, the European Public Sector Awards (EPSA) is organised by EIPA in Maastricht, to reward exemplary work done in the field of European public policies.
+Every two years, we organise the European Public Sector Awards (EPSA) in Maastricht, to reward exemplary work done in the field of European public policies.

 The bigger vision is to share best practices in various European public administrations, to encourage governments to modernise their administrative structures and address the essential topics of administrative reform in Europe.

 In 2017, three major and current challenges for public administrations were addressed across the award categories, and winners were chosen accordingly:

 - The need for effective and efficient digitalisation for the benefit of SMEs and innovation, and thus, for economic growth